jskaa/spring2014/_posts/2014-02-16-jessicascodingbat2post.md

 pretty messy and I scratched that.
 So, what to do?
 Well, I went and bothered a programmer friend of mine for some hints.
 He gave me a bit of a hint to create a boolean variable which would either sum or not sum the item at that index based upon it being True or False.
-Eureka! (or not so much a sudden 'Eureka' as a mistake-filled 10 minutes of trying to think through what in the world I was doing.
+Eureka! (or not so much a sudden 'Eureka' as a mistake-filled 10 minutes of trying to think through what in the world I was doing).
 It's much easier when things are verbose!

 My end code was: